Graduate School program

 Semester 1 - ITI HiFunMat : Introductory course

-Semester 1 or 2 - HiFunMat labeled optional course
+Semester 1 or 2 - HiFunMat labeled elective course

 Semester 2 - ITI HiFunMat : Concepts and Methods